“They were my friends,” Bill “Beard” Corino said. “Those people became my friends.”

 One patient’s memory in particular stood-out to Corino, a woman whom he “transported for a very long time.”

 “The very first one that was exposed, we lost fairly quickly.
-She went to the hospital, came back and then went back and didn’t make it,” he stated.
+She went to the hospital, came back and then went back and didn’t make it,” he recalled.

-“I transported her the whole time she was there.
-She was a very nice lady.
+“I transported her the whole time she was there, she was a very nice lady.
 I had countless conversations with her on the bus.
-Her husband would meet us wherever we were going, sometimes we’d even ride along,” Corino aid.
+Her husband would meet us wherever we were going, sometimes we’d even ride along,” Corino said.